 Ready to measure

 Now everything is properly setup, type a word in the terminal program to create a serial communication.
-The instrument will capture this communication and the serial analyzer will analyze and decode it.
+The instrument will capture this communication and the serial decoder will analyze and decode it.

-In our example, the word "tiepie" was typed and measured and converted by the serial analyzer.
-The settings that were used are displayed above the decoded part of the communication.
+In our example, the word "tiepie" was typed and measured and converted by the serial decoder.
+The decoded information is shown in the table.

-To clear the Serial Analyzer output window for a new measurement, press the Clear text button .
+To clear the table for a new measurement, press the Clear table button.

-When a block of communication is longer than the Serial Analyzer output window, it is not possible to see all text that is appended.
-The window has an auto scroll function, which always makes sure the bottom lines are visible.
-To toggle this function, click the Auto scroll button .
+When a block of communication is longer than the table, it is not possible to see all text that is appended.
+The table has an auto scroll function, which always makes sure the bottom lines are visible.
+To toggle this function, click the Auto scroll button.

-To save the contents of the output window to a file, press the Save button .
+To save the contents of the table to a file, press the Save as button.

-To avoid the output window being hidden behind other windows, press the Always on top button .
+To avoid the table being hidden behind other windows, press the Always on top button.

 Cleaning dirty signals

-In industrial environments, the measured signals can be very "dirty", causing the Serial analyzer to have problems decoding the communication properly.
-Cleaning the signals may improve the ability of the Serial analyzer to decode the signals properly.
+In industrial environments, the measured signals can be very "dirty", causing the Serial decoder to have problems decoding the communication properly.
+Cleaning the signals may improve the ability of the Serial decoder to decode the signals properly.